VelinGeorgiev/nodejs-preact-ssr-starter/README.md

 ```

-### How to make my live easy if I will be maintaining html as string templates?
+### How to make my life easy if I maintain html as string templates?

-Use VSCode wth the lit-html extension - https://marketplace.visualstudio.com/items?itemName=bierner.lit-html.
+Use VSCode with the lit-html extension - https://marketplace.visualstudio.com/items?itemName=bierner.lit-html.

 ### Links